fnordoglargh/metametalmapper/README.md

 ### Boostrapping: Crawl a country or a region for band links

-The initial requirement to use mmm is having band links to crawl.
+The initial requirement to use Meta Metal Mapper is having band links to crawl.
 There are two ways of creating band lists:

 * Start with the switch `-c NN` to crawl all bands in exactly one country **or**
 * Call with `-r NNN` where NNN is the key of the region you want to crawl.